-The purpose of Haynes Family of Programs is to provide educational resources for children who, for reasons of psychiatric, emotional, behavior, or learning challenges, cannot attend a regular public school.
-The agency provides residential treatment for foster care children and recently emancipated youth.
+Haynes Family of Programs provides educational resources for children who, for reasons of psychiatric, emotional, behavior, or learning challenges, cannot attend a regular public school.
+Since its founding in 1946, the agency has provided a home and therapeutic services to boys and teens in foster care.
 Services are also available to the community with therapies provided in-home or off campus.

 The purpose of Haynes Family of Programs is to provide educational resources for children who, for reasons of psychiatric, emotional, behavior, or learning challenges, cannot attend a regular public school.
 The agency provides residential therapeutic services for boys and teens in foster care.
 Services are also available to the community with therapies and educational services provided in-home or off campus.

-- 109 youth received health care, physicals, dental and eye care.
+- 100 percent of youth in residence received medical, dental and vision care.

 Mental Health Program and Wraparound Services:

 - 145 youth and families in the community received a full spectrum of mental health services, including prevention and early intervention treatment and recovery, resilience and reintegration services.

 - 40 youth and families in the community received full wraparound services to assist in sustaining a successful return to home or placement in a foster family.
 The youth and families received team-based services with therapeutic care, behavioral support and assistance for parents and caregivers.